 Jackson has experienced an interesting property journey where it’s intertwined with his family.
 Receiving the news that he was going to be having twins was something unforgettable.

-Having equity and being on a solid wage was helpful for Jackson when buying property.
+Having equity and being on a solid wage was helpful for Jackson when buying a property.

 We used the equity and obviously I was on a very good wage so it made it a lot easier.

-We find out more about his third property purchase and how it come about.
+We find out more about his third property purchase and how it comes about.

 Strategy is a key component of any property investor’s success and Jackson shares how he applies this.